cdeck3r/cdeck3r.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Short CV & Links
+subtitle: Computer Scientist, IoT Researcher
 ---

 Christian is a computer science professor at the [Herman Hollerith Center (HHZ)](http://www.hhz.de) in Böblingen, a research center of the [Reutlingen University](http://reutlingen-university.de/).
 He is interested in Smart Services and Data Products in data-intensive environments.
 Primary object of research is the Internet-of-Things (IoT).
 Results are included in his [lectures for master students](/teaching/teaching.md) at the HHZ.